jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/auto-determine-in-out-thru.md

 ### Loose Ideas

-If anything should change about the Basic Command Topics as soon as you will revise Commands & Classes Loosely Coupled, then you have to redo the Basic Command Topics during a project about Advanced Command Topics.
+If anything should change about the Basic Command Topics as soon as you might revise Commands & Classes Loosely Coupled, then you have to redo the Basic Command Topics during a project about Advanced Command Topics.